oleeskild/fredtun-web/README.md

 # Fredtun
-This is the code for the camp site [Fredtun](http://fredtunleirsted.no) located in Karmøy, Norway.
-It uses Gridsome in the frontend, which fetches the content from sanity.io
+This is the code for the camp site [Fredtun](http://fredtunleirsted.no).
+It uses Gridsome in the frontend, which fetches the content from sanity.io using graphql.

 ## Build
 * If you do not have the Gridsome CLI tool available, you can install it by running ```npm install -g @gridsome/cli```